Mortgage Life Loan

 Signature of the contract

-The signature is done in front of a notary.
+The signature is done before a notary.

 The costs are at your expense.